Stirling-Tools/Stirling-Tools.github.io/docs/FAQ.md

 The desktop app runs a small Stirling PDF backend **inside the app on your own computer** (localhost).
 The Connection mode you pick (Settings -> Connection) decides where each tool runs:

 - **Local-only** (default; not signed in, no server connected): every tool runs on the local backend and your files never leave your device.
 If you use a tool the local backend can't perform (OCR, Office conversions, and similar), the file is **not** sent anywhere - the app stops and asks you to sign in to Stirling Cloud or connect to a self-hosted server.
-- **Signed in to Stirling Cloud**: server-side tools are processed on Stirling's cloud (transient, not stored).
+- **Signed in to Stirling Cloud**: supported local operations still run locally; operations unavailable locally can be routed to Stirling Cloud.
 - **Connected to a self-hosted server**: server-side tools go only to your own server.

 Bottom line: in local-only mode a server-side tool is either run locally or blocked with a prompt - it is never silently uploaded anywhere.